riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 Updatelessness only makes a difference in decision problems that have observations.

-There seem to be different meanings of "updateless".
-See the section below, “What are all the different meanings of ‘updateless’ used in the wild?”, for more information on this.
+There seem to be different meanings of "updateless" in use.
+In this post I will use the above meaning.
+(I will try to post a question soon about these different meanings.)

 ## Type of counterfactual